Dr. Solis with practicum students after presenting racial equity analysis to Austin Water.

-I have served as a graduate student instructor for core courses in UC Berkeley’s Master of City Planning curriculum, including planning methods, planning practice, and environmental policy.
-My goal is to foster students’ knowledge and critical thinking skills about the intersection of the built environment and social justice.
-Through content that incorporates classic planning theory, current events, and students’ personal experiences, I encourage students to view themselves as current and future actors in the field.
+My goal as an instructor is to foster students’ knowledge and critical thinking about the intersection of the built environment and social justice.
+By drawing on social theory, current events, and students’ personal experiences, I encourage students to view themselves as current and future actors in the field.

 Environmental Policy & Regulation